 The inverters used for interconnection shall be only those which complied with SLS 1680:2020.
 The ESS system should comply with IEC 61427-1 and IEC 61427-2.
 Batteries should be installed in outdoor with weatherproof enclosure.
 Enclosed system give protection to the batteries from dust and water.
 Also, it gives protection for direct touch of DC voltage.
-This will need to include access for electrical wiring, consider flooding/splashing of the enclosure.
+Also, it should allow access to electrical wiring and special consideration to flooding/splashing of the enclosure.
 It recommended to be out of direct sunlight and not be adjacent to heat or ignition sources.
 When installation ESS it should consider on ventilation of the system as it will help to reduce over heating of batteries.

-The general hazards are electrical wiring and Chemical, fire or explosion hazards.
+The general hazards of batteries are related with electrical wiring and Chemicals.
+They can cause fire or explosion hazards.
 Customer should advise not to smoke around their battery storage system and service provider should ensure for not leaking of system vents gases.
 The minor upkeep and maintenance are important to keep battery running efficiently and safely.
 Service provider should ensure that the batteries have the correct safety and warning signs for the battery type and acknowledge the customer about the correct procedures in case of emergency.